Maintaining your professional indemnity insurance during Covid-19

 There are two options here, depending on whether you pay your premiums as one annual payment or by monthly instalments:

-Remember, simply cancelling insurance payments is not advised, as this may invalidate your insurance cover, leaving your business exposed to further financial risk.
+Many premium finance providers have committed to work on a case-by-case basis with those facing financial difficulty.
+We would encourage you to get in touch with your insurance broker or directly with their premium finance partner to discuss your options.
+Remember, simply cancelling insurance payments is not advised as this may invalidate your insurance cover, leaving your business exposed to further financial risk.

 What to do if you are forced to pause trading

 Ceasing cover during a business “pause” could leave you exposed to potentially expensive claims – even historical claims – without insurance cover in place to help with defence costs and compensation.
 That is because professional indemnity insurance is written on a “claims made” basis, which means that cover must be in place at the time of a claim, not at the time of incident that a claim arises from.